BorinThorin/HexaKey/JOURNAL.md

  ![image]

- 11:14pm-11:26pm spent the time listening and researching some switches (know its kinda early for this but idc) I decided on the Cherry Mx Blue
+ 11:14pm-11:26pm spent the time listening and researching some switches (know its kinda early for this but idc) I decided on the Cherry Mx Blue (for now)

 Design finishing, and math doing in Onshape 11:30pm-1:36am the next day